 Students may add or drop a course during the add-drop as designated by the campus and the program.
 If a course is dropped, the course will not be entered into the academic transcript.
 Refunds will be in accordance with the applicable schedules published by the University.

 A student may withdraw from a course without academic penalty until the published course withdrawal date.
 The student must complete the proper university forms to accomplish the withdrawal.
 An official withdrawal cannot be accomplished simply by ceasing regular class attendance.
 When a course has not been completed and the official withdrawal procedure has not been properly followed, a grade of F will be assigned.

 Auditing a Course (AU)

 Because students audit a course solely to enhance their knowledge, academic credit is not granted toward degree requirements for audited courses.
 Students may change their registration from audit to credit during the “add” period only, with the approval of the chair (or designee) of the Ph.D. department in which the student is enrolled.
 They may change from credit to audit until the last day of the withdrawal period.
 When a student auditing a course fails to maintain satisfactory attendance, as determined by the instructor, a grade of W will be assigned.

 An instructor may assign an “I” grade to a student who is passing, but is unable to complete the course requirements before the scheduled end of the term because of severe hardship beyond the control of the student, as determined by the instructor.

 An “I” grade must be redeemed within thirty days following the end of the term in which the “I” grade was assigned.
-The campus Associate Vice President of Academics and the Chief Academic Officer may waive/extend the period.
+The campus Associate Vice President of Academics and the office of the University Dean of Research and Graduate Studies may waive/extend the period.

 Incomplete grades which are not redeemed are automatically converted to course grades of “F” upon expiration of the redemption period.